 When students reach the age of eighteen, they are presumed to be adults and may exercise their rights independently of their parents, except the right to preclude parents from inspecting the school record 23.01(3).
-If the student over eighteen intends to exercise his or her rights independently, the student must make such requests in writing to the school principal or superintendent, who shall honor such requests.
+If the student over eighteen intends to exercise their rights independently, the student must make such requests in writing to the school principal or superintendent, who shall honor such requests.

-If the student intends to exercise the right to dismiss him or herself from school, the school may contact the parent or guardian to indicate that this right has been invoked.
+If the student intends to exercise the right to dismiss oneselfor herself from school, the school may contact the parent or guardian to indicate that this right has been invoked.